dhermes/dotfiles/README.md

 installing [Menlo for Powerline][15] (I followed a [blog post][15] to resolve the issue).

-My current (as of June 2020) list of extensions is
+My current (as of January 2023) list of extensions is

 ```console
 $ code --list-extensions